alfredosorio/Raffler/README.md

 In a practical environment, the delay will run within 7 days as per the requirements of the project (where each item will be automatically drawn 7 days from its creation date.)

+### Choosing a winner
 The conceptual way a bidder is chosen is based on an article from [Dartmouth University](https://www.dartmouth.edu/~chance/course/topics/winning_number.html) where it states:

 > IT takes just seven ordinary, imperfect shuffles to mix a deck of cards thoroughly, researchers have found.
 Fewer are not enough and more do not significantly improve the mixing.

-I implemented this idea in the app by using ruby's `shuffle`method:
+I implemented this idea in the app by using ruby's `shuffle` method:

 ```
 7.times { shuffled = bidders.shuffle }
 winner = shuffled.first
 ```

+#### Set Timezone to Melbourne (UTC + 1000)

+In application.rb, I added:
+`config.time_zone = "Melbourne"`

+The application overrides the standard UTC Timezone to cater for accurate AEST +1000 time.
+I chose to do this so that time attributes in the project i.e.: `created_at` and `updated_at` are referenced in a local time.
+It also helped during testing where I could simply reference the local system time.

+---

 ### Notable challenges
 #### Converting the current app from SQLite3 to Postgresql database, then deploying to Heroku.